 At times, emergencies such as severe weather, fires, power failures or earthquakes can disrupt the normal business operations of the College, and even result in the closure of part or all of the College.
-The authority to cancel all regularly scheduled classes or close the College rests with the President and Provost of the College.
+The authority to cancel all regularly scheduled classes or close the College rests with the President and the Vice President for Academic Affairs of the College.

 Young Harris College places the highest priority on the safety and well-being of its students, faculty and staff.
 Everyone is encouraged to exercise extreme caution when traveling under hazardous conditions.

 If circumstances require the cancellation of all classes or closing of campus, the College will use multiple communication tools, as available, to notify students, faculty and staff.
 These tools include: